AlanNin/Bibliotech/README.md

 - Secure user authentication and profiles powered by **Clerk**.
 - Manage your personal library and track recent purchases.
 - Personalized recommendations based on your reading habits.
+- Role management, only administrators can manage inventory!.

 ### 5. **Shopping Cart and Payments**